hsw28/data_analysis/hannah-in-use/README.txt

-kw.m: performs a Kruskal-Wallis test on two groups of data mua_rate.m: finds rate of MUA, outputs as number of spikes per time bin oat2pos.m: imports OATE position csv to binary. uses the same x and y value for front and back LEDs psth.m: makes a psth graph of events around a trigger point specto.m: creates a spectograph from raw lfps
+kw.m: performs a Kruskal-Wallis test on two groups of data mua_rate.m: finds rate of MUA, outputs as number of spikes per time bin oat2pos.m: imports OATE position csv to binary. uses the same x and y value for front and back LEDs plotLFP.m: plots all 8 LFPs from one lfp set psth.m: makes a psth graph of events around a trigger point randomlfp.m: randomizes LFP data randomunits.m: makes fake unit data, enter time and number of units you want specto.m: creates a spectograph from raw lfps

 OTHER (mostly python)